 Modern living rooms

 Because this space serves many purposes, you’ll want to be sure to incorporate a variety of different furniture pieces to cover all possible activities.
-If your home is generally tight on space, having plenty of shelves, cabinets or drawers will be crucial to accommodating any storage needs.
+If your home is generally tight on space, having plenty of shelves, cabinets or drawers will be crucial to accommodate any storage needs.
 Built-ins are the best way to do this, since they take up less space and are often customized to meet your needs, however they can run on the more expensive side.

 If built-ins aren’t your style, start with the big pieces, like an entertainment centre or TV stand to house any electronics and accessories, or a bookcase to keep books, picture frames and knickknacks in check.
 A desk or multi-purpose table can act as a craft station or homework spot, while a window seat can quickly become your go-to reading or nap station.